 To join the class, you should be able to conjugate verbs in all tenses, to describe what you did the previous week, and to ask questions and understand responses from others.
 You must be able to listen to and understand articles on current events.

 To join the class, the student should be able to speak freely and fluidly and to discuss current events with peers.

 Very little English is used.
 There is no book required; articles plus a program called “News in Slow French” are used.

 Students should be able to speak almost like natives.
 You should understand any articles and be able to discuss them freely and spontaneously.
 You should be able to understand the nuances and the humor included in the articles.
 No book is used and no English is spoken.

 This fall, we have a variety of In-Person classes, Online-Only classes, and Hybrid classes (which offer both In-Person and Online options).

 The school year follows a semester framework with fall, spring, and summer semesters.

 Please note that our classes are for adults only; one must be at least 18 years old to register.
 Vaccination is required for anyone attending a class in-person.

 If you have questions about our classes or placement, please contact our school director, Josiane: email@example.com

-All classes will begin on Zoom.
-Some may become hybrid classes, with simultaneous in-person and online instruction.
 Please note that classes typically last for one and a half hours, but may vary somewhat based on level and subject matter covered.